programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 **Reinforcement learning** is less relevant for scholars in the humanities.
 Reinforcement learning consists of setting up an agent (for instance, a robot) that performs actions and is either rewarded or punished for their execution.
 The agent learns how to react to its environment based on the feedback it received from its former actions.

 # How Does *K*-Means Work?
 The following overview of the *k*-means algorithm focuses on the so-called [naive *k*-means](https://perma.cc/8WB3-K8NT) clustering, in which the cluster centers (so-called [centroids](https://perma.cc/T76C-GWQY)) are randomly initialized.
 However, the [scikit-learn implementation of *k*-means](https://perma.cc/K7KK-XUEG) applied in this tutorial already integrates many improvements to the original algorithm.
 For instance, instead of randomly distributing the initial cluster centers (centroids), the scikit-learn model uses a different approach called [*k*-means++](https://perma.cc/L98W-GWD5), which is a smarter way to distribute the initial centroids.
-Yet, the way *k*-means++ works is beyond the scope of this tutorial, and I recommend visiting the link to the [Stanford paper](https://perma.cc/8KPJ-JRZW) by David Arthur and Sergei Vassilvitskii if you want to learn more.
+Yet, the way *k*-means++ works is beyond the scope of this tutorial, and I recommend reading this [article](https://perma.cc/8KPJ-JRZW) by David Arthur and Sergei Vassilvitskii if you want to learn more.

 ## The *K*-Means Algorithm
 To explain how *k*-means works, let us review a snippet from our `DNP_ancien_authors.csv` dataset.
 Even though we will later include more features, it is helpful to focus on a few key features in this introductory section to explain how the clustering techniques work.